 Shows the differences in average pay between all men and women within a company – it’s a collective comparison.
 It’s about gender diversity across all levels.
 Focused on the diversity of workforce rather than equal pay for similar jobs – a gender pay gap does not mean there’s an equal pay issue.

-The UK went into its first full lockdown in March 2020 as the Corona Virus Pandemic escalated.
-At DAMS 80% of our workforce were put on furlough in those first few weeks of lockdown (which includes the snapshot date).
-Those employees were therefore not ‘Relevant Full Pay Employees’ for this reporting period and so their hourly pay rates are not included in the results below.
+In response to the Corona Virus Pandemic, DAMS put 80% of the workforce on furlough for the first few weeks of the first UK lockdown in March 2020.
+The majority had returned to the business full time by June 2020 however some remained on furlough until the end of April 2021.
+Those employees were therefore not ‘Relevant Full Pay Employees’ for this reporting period so their hourly pay rates are not included in the results below.

 The company runs two discrete bonus schemes, the employees included in each scheme have the same opportunity to achieve their full bonus, regardless of their gender;-